-The aim of Quintessentially Foundation is to improve the education, health and welfare of disadvantaged children and young people worldwide to allow them to fulfil their potential and realise their dreams.
+The aim of Quintessentially Foundation is to improve the education, health and welfare of disadvantaged children and young people in the United Kingdom to allow them to fulfil their potential and realise their dreams.

 Maria is an ACCA qualified Financial Controller.
 She has vast experience in managing the finances of many of Quintessentially’s businesses.
 She has been with the Foundation for over five years and has played a vital role in the success and growth of Quintessentially Foundation.

 Ben has been a pioneering force behind Quintessentially Foundation and is the co-founder of Quintessentially.
 Ben is also a non-executive director of YouGov Plc, as well as being a regular contributor to the FT/New York Times and other publications.

 Olivia has just returned to the UK after working in New York for the last few years.
 This year she will be managing in particular the Shooting Challenge and The Fayre of St James's.